rabbitmq/rabbitmq-website/versioned_docs/version-3.13/migrate-mcq-to-qq.md

 Quorum queues do not support lazy mode (`x-queue-mode=lazy`).

 To migrate mirrored lazy classic queues, remove the `x-queue-mode=lazy` declaration argument or remove it from the policy if it is set via a policy.
-For more information about the lazy mode, go to [Lazy Queues](./lazy-queues#overview).
+For more information about the lazy mode, see [Lazy Queues](./lazy-queues).

 ### Transient Queues